saylesss88/nix-book/src/nix/hardening_NixOS.md

 I have heard that it is not recommended to use Flatpak browsers because in order for flatpak to work it has to disable some of the built-in browser sandboxing which can reduce security.
-I haven't found any examples of Flatpak browsers being exposed but it's something to keep in mind.
+I haven't found any examples of Flatpak browsers being exploited but it's something to keep in mind.

 ---